 Credit card fraud

 Credit card is a payment method that is sensitive to fraud.
-Particularly when a credit card does not have a 3D secure code, it can fairly easily be used for fraudulent transactions.
+Particularly when a credit card does not have a 3D secure code, it is easier to use it for fraudulent transactions.
 A fraudster can, for instance, use a stolen card to purchase an expensive product.
 As soon as the product has been delivered, the cardholder will initiate a chargeback.
 As the merchant, you then have a problem: you will not only have lost your product, but also the money.

 Preventing Chargebacks and Credit card fraud

-Of course, we at Mollie take every precaution to prevent fraud.
+Of course, Mollie takes every precaution to prevent fraud.
 However, you still need to pay attention and know how you can prevent chargebacks and fraud.
 Therefore, read this article on how to prevent chargebacks before you activate this payment method.